 There are many cost-effective resources to stabilize and aid recovery.
-The LightHouse Arabia’s online support group: Emotional Health During Times of Covid-19 is a place where individuals can meet and discuss emotional and mental health concerns, stresses related to social isolation and quarantine, and any other anxieties and stressors related to the coronavirus situation.
+The LightHouse Arabia has free support groups, helping individuals to meet and discuss emotional and mental health concerns.

 The Australia-based platform MoodGYM is an interactive, cognitive behavioral site that teaches people to change their thinking to help prevent and reduce symptoms of depression.

-A more formal program would be the Happiness Trap – an 8-week online course based on building genuine happiness from the inside out using easy-to-learn skills and strategies that are scientifically proven to create real change.
-And if attention spans haven’t been affected too much and you can still get through a book (as this can also be an Impossible Task) Do the Work by Nicole LePera is an essential guide on living a more joyous life, drawing on the latest research from a range of scientific fields and healing modalities.
+A more formal program would be the Happiness Trap, an 8-week online course based on building genuine happiness from the inside out using easy-to-learn skills and strategies that are scientifically proven to create real change.
+And if attention spans haven’t been affected too much and you can still get through a book, Do the Work by Nicole LePera is an essential guide to processing past trauma, boosting self-knowledge and communication skills so we can live a more joyous life, drawing on the latest research from a range of scientific fields and healing modalities.

 The proliferation of self-help apps is another viable option to tap into.
 For many, depression feels physically painful.
 Curable is an app for anyone who has exhausted many avenues and is still in pain.
 Touted as ‘a different approach to pain,’ this app offers evidence-based, safe, and effective chronic pain solutions.

-Ronette Zaaiman, clinical psychologist at The Lighthouse Arabia, says there is a clear link between what we do with our physical body and our mental state.
+Like many in the field Ronette Zaaiman, a clinical psychologist at The Lighthouse Arabia, also talks about the clear link between what we do with our physical body and our mental state.

 “By following a balanced diet, avoiding mood altering substances, balanced sleep and regular exercise, we can take care of our minds through taking care of our bodies,” she says.

-Seem like another Impossible Task?
+If that seems like an impossible task, start small.
 Take a short walk.
-Or try the 7-minute workout app, which offers short but effective activity to make you feel like you have achieved something for yourself, thereby triggering feel-good chemicals in your brain.
+Or try the 7-minute Workout app, which is the number one workout app in 127 countries.
+It offers short but effective activity and helps you feel like you have achieved something, thereby triggering feel-good chemicals in your brain.